1uf3/execinquery/README.md

 SQLint is a simple command-line linter which reads your golang src files and reports any syntax errors or warnings it finds.

-Now, Only reports "QueryRowContext" function in dababase/sql package.
+Now, Only reports "Query" functions in dababase/sql package.

 ### Installation